All Episodes

 They don't know that he was disbarred.

-Now we're gonna go through it.
+Now, we're going to go through it.

 Hey, Chance, how are you?